 I looked up as a loud roar blanketed the sky.
 Out of a portal came a freaking dragon!
 A demonized one at that!
 That had to be the Mage Demon’s doing.

 However, our blood ran cold as more screeching continued to sound above us.
-Our hearts sank as several more continued to stream out of the portal in the sky, jumping to different locations around the capital.
+Our hearts sank as several more of them spilled out of the portal in the sky, jumping to different locations around the capital.
 Some glided past our advancing troops and parked themselves behind the lines, trapping us in the city.

-We scrambled to position ourselves between the dragons and the soldiers, as normal people didn’t have the skill to fight off a normal one, much less one empowered by darkness.
+We scrambled to position ourselves between the dragons and the soldiers, as normal people didn’t have the ability to fight off a standard one, much less one empowered by darkness.
 Cornelius bit her lip in frustration as she realized what this meant.

 “This is a ploy to lure us in and split us up.
-And we fell for it.”
+And we can’t help but deal with it.”